dwave-examples/crop-rotation/README.md

 ### Wrap-around Periods

 Crop rotations are cyclic, so the period following `M` is 1.
-The second and third constraints of the problem take wrapping into account.
+The constraints of the problem take wrapping into account.
+This is done by substituting `j - r + M` for `j - r` in the constraint inequalities, whenever `j - r < 1`.

 Here is an illustration of a wrapping solution:

 ![Wrapping Solution](_static/solution2.png)